matkijahenkilo/tsih-robo-ktx/README.md

 `git clone` this repository, then `cd` into it and run `mvn package`.

-The .jar file will be located at `target/tsih-robo-ktx-VERSION-jar-with-dependencies.jar` then execute it with `java -jar [.jar file with dependencies here]`
+The .jar file will be located at `target/tsih-robo-ktx-VERSION-jar-with-dependencies.jar`.

+Preferably rename and move that .jar into your bot folder and run it with `java -jar tsih-robo-ktx.jar`

 ## Huge thanks